5 ‘must-haves’ in a bankruptcy lawyer

 Besides being familiar with bankruptcy laws, the attorney should be familiar with the local laws of the court where your bankruptcy case will be filed.
 Bankruptcy procedures tend to vary from locality to locality.
 That’s why you should look for a bankruptcy attorney who has practiced in your filing locality.
 They can use their knowledge of the local court procedures and personnel to your benefit.

 There are so-called “bankruptcy mills” that handle large numbers of cases without focusing on the specifics of each client’s case.
-Avoid attorneys with such an assembly line approach.
+Avoid attorneys with such an assembly-line approach.

 There are also “petition preparers” who are not qualified attorneys and will just fill out the bankruptcy paperwork for you.
 They cannot offer legal advice or shepherd you through the bankruptcy process.
 Be wary of hiring them, too.

 Don’t make a decision based solely on price.
 Paying a good lawyer their going rate could save you money if they successfully represent you.
-Someone charging a low rate could be cutting corners, which could lead to a bad outcome on your bankruptcy case.
+Someone charging a low rate could be cutting corners, which could lead to a bad outcome in your bankruptcy case.

-Ask around for referrals and do your own online research as well.
+Ask around for referrals and do online research as well.
 The NACBA could also serve as a resource.
 Hopefully, this will help you find a bankruptcy attorney who will meet your needs and lead to a successful outcome for your case.